ThomasIsHere/cases_red_light/README.md

 * ORANGE: A1 days < Age <= A2 days
 * RED: A2 days < Age

-## Action
+## Actions
-Refresh: If the number of open cases has changed click on "Refresh" to update the LWC.
+* Refresh: If the number of open cases has changed click on "Refresh" to update the LWC.
-Red Alert: This action execute a queuable apex asyn job to add a FeedItem on each red case.
+* Red Alert: This action execute a queuable apex asyn job to add a FeedItem on each red case, it may enable or disable.

 ## Why did I created this LWC
 I like to use Salesforce and as a user and a developper I wanted to have fun coding something on my free time that I could use in my current job.